 What is Botulinum toxin type A?

-Botulinum toxin type A is an injectable neurotoxin, better known under brand names such as Botox Cosmetic®, Dysport®, Xeomin®, and Jeuveau®.
+Botulinum toxin type A is an injectable neurotoxin, better known under brand names such as Botox Cosmetic®, Dysport®, Xeomin®, Jeuveau®, and Daxxify®.
 Neurotoxin treatments are the most popular single cosmetic procedure in the U.S. and are mainly used to smooth dynamic wrinkles, or those wrinkles that form as a result of facial movements like frowning, squinting, smiling, and other expressions we tend to make day after day.
 Treatment works by blocking nerve impulses to the muscles, causing them to relax.
 As a result, your expressions soften and the dynamic wrinkles are greatly reduced.

 What Types of Wrinkles can Botox-type Injectables Treat?

 Botox-type injectables can help an adult patient of any age improve his or her appearance, not only imparting a more youthful look, but also alleviating an overly concerned look, helping you look better refreshed or even more pleasant.
 The most commonly treated areas are those where muscle activity influences facial features, such as the following:

 - Glabellar lines (a.k.a. “elevens” or frown lines)

 - Wrinkles around the eyes, such as crow’s feet

 - Forehead creases